sophie-lund/dx-scripts/docs/book/reference/prompts.md

     If the user does not consent, it will simply exit the script with exit code 1 so that you do not have to handle the result with an if statement.

+    You can set `DX_SCRIPTS_ALWAYS_CONSENT` to `"true"` to always consent to the prompt.
+This is useful for testing or if you want to skip the prompt in certain situations.

 === "Usage"

     **Usage:** `confirm_user_consent_neutral <message>`